Hello! I’m Gareth Sleightholme. I draw and write comics amongst other things, mostly about monsters and the people that hunt or are hunted by them…

 And we are “Iron Shod Ape“!
 A creative collective of comic book fans now making our own books…

-We had a Great time at Thought Bubble this year (Sept 2017), the new set up seemed to work, we got to meet a bunch of lovely people as always, and it was great to get some regulars back to pick up the new stuff… thanks to everyone who came by the table, and particularly to those of you who said cool stuff about us on the internet, you have no idea how much it helps, so cheers.
+We had a Great time at Thought Bubble this year (Sept 2017), the new TB set up seemed to work.
+We got to meet a bunch of lovely people as always, and it was great to get some regulars back to pick up the new stuff… thanks to everyone who came by the table, and particularly to those of you who said cool stuff about us on the internet, you have no idea how much it helps, so cheers.
+You may also have see me at at the Hull Horror Fest in October last year too.

-If you want to catch up with us, our next gig is at the Hull Horror Fest on Saturday the 21st October 2017.
+If you want to catch up with us, our next gig is at the Geek Fair on Saturday the 28th April 2018.
 See you there!

 Left to Right, Sarah, Gareth and Kate at the Iron Shod Ape table #TBF16